MassiveAttack

 I find Zimmer very overrated as a composer.
 He has made some fantastic epic songs in his career, but as a whole his soundtracks don't carry enough substance and transitions that we strive for.
 The Gladiator OST has the same exact dilemma, it carries amazing epic songs, but as a whole the album falls.
 "The Battle" is completely exciting, each movement is fantastic and the end result is a massive success.
 There are others as the soundoff below had suggested at the end of the album, more importantly the closer is a great way to end the album.

-HUM Electra 2000
+Hum Electra 2000

 Idlewild Hope Is Important

-Incubus Live At Lollapalooza 2003
+Incubus (USA-CA) Live at Lollapalooza 2003

-Incubus Light Grenades
+Incubus (USA-CA) Light Grenades

-Isis In the Absence of Truth
+ISIS In the Absence of Truth

 James Horner Glory